 Could you explain that last one to me?
 Why “Leper?”

-FULLER: Well, there are a number of lepers that appear in the bible, whether stricken by the disease due to their sinful ways, or having Jesus perform a miracle and curing them of the disease.
+FULLER: You see, there are a number of lepers that appear in the bible, whether stricken by the disease due to their sinful ways or referenced while Jesus performs a miracle on them, curing them of their disease.
 However, in this case, I coined this strain as “Leper” because when you smoke it you feel as if your skin is paper-thin and that your limbs are falling off one by one.
 It’s by far the dankest strain I have, next to “Wadi Woolies,” of course.

 Fascinating stuff, Father Fuller.
 Now, what other inclusions of Christianity are going to be found within the shop.